 Using the COT Data to Understand Market Sentiment

 Now, how to use the COT data?
-As mentioned previously, there are many strategies that can be applied on this known technique but the two most common ones are the flip strategy and the extreme strategy.
+As mentioned previously, there are many strategies that can be applied with this known technique but the two most common ones are the flip strategy and the extreme strategy.
 Let us zoom in on the EURUSD’s COT chart as shown in the next figure.

 Notice how the flip from positive to negative on the net leveraged funds relates to a continued bearish trend on the EUR.
 Over the long-term horizon, we need more confirmation as the flip can happen many times before establishing a trend like in 2020 and 2021.
 Therefore, for a bullish trend confirmation, we need to see at least 4-6 positive COT values after surpassing the zero line and for a bearish trend confirmation, we need to see at least 4-6 negative COT values after breaking the zero line.
-The same applies for the net dealers but in reverse.
+The same applies to the net dealers but in reverse.
 Remember the intuition is that net leveraged funds are positively correlated to the market’s price while net dealers are negatively correlated to it.

 The second strategy is more complex as it states that tops and bottoms in the COT values are related to tops and bottoms of the market.
 However, it is not always easy to detect a top or bottom on the COT.
-It is recommended to use volatility bands or historical highs and lows to see where does the COT stands at the moment.
+It is recommended to use volatility bands or historical highs and lows to see where the COT stands at the moment.
 First, take a look at the USDCHF chart below since 2008.

 Notice how this time the USDCHF is positively correlated with the net dealers and this is because we tend to talk about USDCHF and not CHFUSD therefore, it is natural to have this correlation since the COT refers to CHF which is the price currency here and not the base currency.